maschmi/maschmi.github.io/_posts/2025-08-31-rottenOnion.md

 Keeping it in the same table will increase the amount of data loaded from the database every time the entity is loaded.
 Moving it into another table will introduce a `@OneToOne` relation.
 And at least with Hibernate `@OneToOne` mappings can be a bit tricky when it comes to lazy loading and performance.
-Again, when using a merged persistence and domain model puts one into the situation where one has to think about both models at the same time.
+Again, using a merged persistence and domain model puts one into the situation where one has to think about both models at the same time.

 ### Optional relations and properties